JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 The name of the file should describe what the code in the file does.
 Therefore, you should avoid using meaningless words such as `Util` in file names.

 In multiplatform projects, files with top-level declarations in platform-specific source sets should have a suffix associated with the name of the source set.
 For example:

 * **jvm**Main/kotlin/Platform.**jvm**.kt
 * **android**Main/kotlin/Platform.**android**.kt
 * **ios**Main/kotlin/Platform.**ios**.kt

-As for the common source set, files with top-level declarations should not have a suffix, for example, `commonMain/kotlin/Platform.kt`.
+As for the common source set, files with top-level declarations should not have a suffix.
+For example, `commonMain/kotlin/Platform.kt`.

 #### Technical details {initial-collapse-state="collapsed"}

-We recommend following this file naming scheme due to JVM limitations.
-JVM doesn't allow top-level members (functions properties).
+We recommend following this file naming scheme in multiplatform projects due to JVM limitations: it doesn't allow top-level members (functions, properties).

-To work around that, the Kotlin JVM compiler creates wrapper classes (so-called "file facades") that contain top-level member declarations (functions, properties).
+To work around this, the Kotlin JVM compiler creates wrapper classes (so-called "file facades") that contain top-level member declarations (functions, properties).
 File facades have an internal name derived from the file name.

 In turn, JVM doesn't allow several classes with the same fully qualified name (FQN).
 This might lead to situations when